top of page

 Meet requirements and make privacy accessible using clear language and visual hierarchy.

-• Privacy friction costs you little to nothing (minimal support tickets, no conversion impact, no lost deals, etc.).
+• Privacy friction costs you little to nothing.
+You have minimal support tickets, no conversion impact, or no lost deals.

 • Users don't compare privacy practices when choosing you over competitors.